ibm-cloud-docs/pattern-openshift-vpc-mz-resiliency/reference-architecture-pattern-ROKS-resiliency.md

 {: toc-content-type="reference-architecture"}
 {: toc-version="1.0"}

-- Red Hat OpenShift is deployed on VPC servers across three availability zones within a region.
+The Red Hat OpenShift architecture is deployed on VPC servers across three availability zones within a region.
-- Compatible and recommended nodes that are available for Red Hat OpenShift on IBM Cloud – Virtual Servers Instances Shared are used for worker nodes to run stateful application in production environment.
+- The compatible and recommended nodes that are available for Red Hat OpenShift on {{site.data.keyword.Bluemix_notm}} – Virtual Servers Instances Shared are used for worker nodes to run stateful application in production environment.

 ![Red Hat OpenShift Multi zone cluster](image/ROKScluster.svg)